ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 {% endraw %}{% endhighlight %}

 The ``escape`` filter is important because, if you have a double inverted comma inside the value say ``post.description`` then the whole JSON breaks and becomes unusable.
 I also recommend not to use whole content to create JSON because it might result in creating a huge file.

+You can also add ``post.content`` to this.
+But I recommend not to.
+Adding content will result in a huge JSON file and also inaccurate search result.

 Make sure that the last value has no comma at the end.